igor720/GeoJSONPlanet/README.md

 ```

 Alternative or complementary approach involves setting the *style* directly
-in the json structure for each *Feature*.
+in the GeoJSON structure for each *Feature*.

 Example:
 ```javascript